 MBA vs MCom: Course Curriculum

 The curriculum of MBA and MCom courses is different for different specializations.
-The table below provides a comparison of the curriculum of an MBA in Finance and MCom in Finance courses.
+The table below provides a comparison of the curriculum of an MBA in Finance and an MCom in Finance courses.

 MBA Finance Subjects